daniel8lopes/omnia3/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

  - Enable Debugging experience through the Behaviour Server
  - WebApp Menu: Allow to have nested folders
+ - Allow to model the same dependency for internal and external runtimes

 ## [3.0.181](#3.0.181)
 Release Date: 2019-02-20